esitarz/docs-1/content/platform-guides/getting-started/using-the-dashboard.md

 Opening an individual application will bring you to the **Settings** tab for that application.
 Seller Organization owners and contributors with permission to administer applications can update application information in this tab and activate/deactivate the application.
-Within this tab youâll find the
+Within this tab you'll find the
 following: